ggordham/ora-presentations/spm-UTOUG/README.md

 # spm-UTOUG
-Scripts from the UTOUG SPM presentation presentation March 17, 2021
+Updated Scripts from the UTOUG SPM presentation presentation 3/8/2023 at 8:45 AM - 9:45 AM MST (Originally March 17, 2021)

 These scripts are mostly based on examples from the Oracle example github repository: https://github.com/oracle/oracle-db-examples

+2/20/2023 - updated from 2021 original presentation.
 I have updated / changed code for the purpose of this presentation.
-Specific for UTOUG presentation, scripts have been updated to run everything as perflab user and not switch to the SYS user.
+Scripts have been updated to run everything as perflab user and not switch to the SYS user.

 All code here is use at your own risk, they are intended to be run in a lab system or test system.
 These are for training purposes and should not be run in a production or production like environment.